Undergraduate: Wake Forest University, 2005

 A working mother from my Wachovia days gave me a piece of advice that I still repeat to this day.
 She said, “Wherever you are, be there.”
 She means be present mentally as well as physically.

-Especially as a parent, it’s easy for me to be stressing about schoolwork while playing with my son.
+As a parent, it’s easy for me to be stressing about schoolwork while playing with my son.
 Similarly, I could be sitting in class thinking about my son and missing him.
 Neither of those acts is productive.
 I really try to give 100 percent to my son when I am spending time with him and focus on learning when I am in class or studying.

-I’m certainly not perfect and sometimes I can’t control when my mind wanders, but this mantra helps me to focus my energy in the moment.
+I’m certainly not perfect, and sometimes I can’t control when my mind wanders, but this mantra helps me to focus my energy in the moment.